OmarKhaledAbdlhafez/Cool-Compiler/README.md

 -   Second we Created controller.java that will test the cool input using tokens and generated files
 -   pass test case as an argument to main

-output file called 'file name ' generated in the folder of the project
+output file called 'file name-lex ' generated in the folder of the project